openl2m/openl2m/docs/using/basic_view.rst

 |device_ip_poe_info|

 |device_stacking_info|

-If there are scheduled tasks for the selected switch, they will also be shown here.
-Any user with the ability to create tasks, can delete scheduled tasks from this tab.
-(Assuming the background processes are running!)

 On properly configured Cisco switches (:doc:`see Faq <../faq>`), we can show recent log entries, after you have selected the "More Hardware Details" button.